nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Additional overhead as new class(es) will have to be created and tested.
     * If implemented using a `EventPersonAssociation` list, will not be very efficient as well when making queries/changes,especially if there are a large number of associations in the list

+Another consideration: How do we maintain the relationship's validity as the user edits and deletes friend objects.

 #### 2.2 Implementing List event

-Key Consideration: How to implement `showevents` when there exists multiple tabs and other `show` commands such as `listfriends` and `showinsights`.
+Key Consideration: How to implement `listevents` when there exists multiple tabs and other `show` commands such as `listfriends` and `showinsights`.

 The following sequence diagram summarizes what happens when a user executes the `ShowEventsCommand`, the sequence diagram is similar for the other types of `show` commands which exist in Amigos.